vanshikagupta211/Ecommerce_Sales_Customer_Analytics/README.md

 The dataset contains approximately 99K orders covering 2016–2018.

 > Raw dataset is not included in this repository.
-Please refer to the original dataset source.
+Please refer to the original dataset source using the link above.

 ---